Darryl Morris (presenter)

 In 2019, Morris left music radio and moved into speech radio, joining national speech station Talkradio to host the overnight show before later moving to Early Breakfast and the weekend Evening Show.

 In 2021, he produced and presented a documentary about manipulative web design, Dark Patterns, for BBC World Service.

 In February 2023, Morris investigated the events surrounding the disappearance of Nicola Bulley, focusing on the role of TikTok sleuths and "grief junkies" who flocked to the scene.

 In 2024, he presented a documentary about a man who claims to be God, God Next Door, for BBC Radio 4.
 Morris spent several years with the man and with the group of people who follow him.

+In 2025, he presented the documentary We Are Not a Conspiracy School, in which he met and investigated a group of parents accused of running an illegal school for conspiracy theorists.

 Morris has talked extensively about his childhood diagnosis of ADHD and the impact it has on his life and work.
 In 2024, he hosted an episode of The Story Podcast about the speculation surrounding over-diagnosis of ADHD.

 He has had bylines in The Times, Grazia, and HuffPost and was a regular columnist for the Lancashire Evening Post.
 He occasionally contributes on BBC News, Sky News and Good Morning Britain, Jeremy Vine on Channel 5.

+At the beginning of 2026 Morris took over the presenting duties on the YouTube programme History Undone on Times Radio where he replaced James Hanson.
+Morris in turn was replaced by Fergus McPhee in the spring of that year.

 Morris lives in Manchester and London and is a season-ticket holder for Bolton Wanderers Football Club.